Same parsing tech Fortune 500 ATS systems use

 Is a PDF or DOCX better for nursing job applications?

 DOCX is safer for ATS compatibility.
-If you must submit PDF, generate it from Word or Google Docs, not from a design tool or template site.
-Design-tool PDFs frequently fail to parse correctly.
+If submitting PDF, generate it from Word or Google Docs.
+Design-tool PDFs frequently fail to parse.

 Can ATS filter nurses by unit type or specialty?